Meet The Team

 Andy heads up the Fundraising Team at Street Child with responsibility for fundraising operations and strategy.
 He has a background in regional and corporate fundraising, direct marketing and events management.
 He is passionate about insight-led fundraising.
 Andy holds the Certificate in Fundraising Management, is a Committee Member of The Institute of Fundraising in London and is all about inspiring and giving our donors the best experience possible.

-Megan is Street Child UK's permanent representative in Sierra Leone, working side by side with Street Child's partners in Sierra Leone and Liberia on programme strategy, funding and monitoring.
+Megan is Street Child UK's permanent representative in Sierra Leone, working side by side with Street Child's partners in Sierra Leone, Nigeria and Liberia to manage programme strategy, resourcing and quality.
 She returned to Street Child in 2015 after completing a one year MSc in Poverty and Development.
 Megan had been Street Child's Programme Funding Manager in London since 2011, when she joined from a fundraising and communications role at the Tony Blair Africa Governance Initiative.

 Lindsay joined Street Child in 2010 and spent 3 years based in Sierra Leone working alongside Street Child’s local partners supporting programme development.
-Lindsay is now UK based with frequent travel to Sierra Leone where she continues to support programme implementation and reporting processes.
+Lindsay is now UK based with a focus on support to, and oversight of, Street Child’s global programmes, including monitoring and reporting processes.
 She holds an MSc in Development Management.

 TV personality Nick Hewer travelled out to Sierra Leone in March 2014 to learn more about our rural schools and business projects.
 As a renowned businessman, Nick is especially supportive of our Family Business Scheme projects, and is committed to Street Child’s work in helping families lift themselves out of poverty.